dethe/dungeonnights/_posts/2017-05-23-arakgnash-awakes.markdown

 The party's wagon is brought to them.
 Bob and Ralph Jr. are in good health and happy to see them.

-> Full disclosure: Dracolich image found on Pinterest, it's from a Magic: The Gathering card by Lucas Graciono.
+> Full disclosure: Dracolich image found on Pinterest, it's from a Magic: The Gathering card by Lucas Graciano.